Samsung/tizen-docs/docs/application/native/guides/applications/tizen-core/tizen-core.md

 }
 ```

-You can obtain the tizen core information of the current thread through the API like so.
+You can obtain the Tizen Core information of the current thread through the API by using the following code:
 ```c
 {
   tizen_core_h core = NULL;